• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended

-Yellow Fever: A vaccination certificate will be required of arriving from an infected area.
-(Excluding those under 1 year of age)
+Yellow Fever: A vaccination certificate is required from visitors over 1 year of age coming from infected areas.

 Food & drink: Water is untreated and not safe to drink.

 All major credit cards are accepted.
-Travellers cheques, preferably in Australian dollars, can be easily exchanged.
+Travellers cheques in French francs are welcomed.

-Languages: Fijian and Hindi.
-English is widely spoken
+Languages: French.
+Patois and English are widely spoken.

 02/09/2019 by